SamSaffron/omniauth-browserid/README.md

 # OmniAuth BrowserID

-Mozilla's [BrowserID](https://login.persona.org/) is a great implementation of verified email that lets you quickly and easily login to websites.
-This is an OmniAuth strategy that allows you to use BrowserID in your application!
+Mozilla [Persona](https://login.persona.org/), formerly known as BrowserID, is a great implementation of verified email that lets you quickly and easily login to websites.
+This is an OmniAuth strategy that allows you to use Persona in your application!

 ## Installation